Adrianjewell91/yijing/README.md

 2. The hexagrams tell you the present and the future in the context of your question.

-2.5 Your hexagrams may be identical.
+3. Your hexagrams may be identical.
 Thats okay!

-3. The I-Ching is based on the idea that although humans have free will, there are still forces beyond one's control.
+4. The I-Ching is based on the idea that although humans have free will, there are still forces beyond one's control.

-4 These forces are called the Dao (道).
+5. These forces are called the Dao (道).
 The hexagrams reveal the way of the Dao(道).

-5. Interpret the hexagrams in the context of your question, so that you can act in harmony with the Dao (道).
+6. Interpret the hexagrams in the context of your question, so that you can act in harmony with the Dao (道).

-6. To learn about a hexagram, CLICK ON IT
+7. To learn about a hexagram, CLICK ON IT.

 # Discussion of Challenges